CZ-NIC/deckard/README.rst

 Acknowledgments
 ---------------

-The test scenario design and a lot of tests were written for `NLnetLabs Unbound <unbound>`_ (BSD licensed).
+The test scenario design and a lot of tests were written for `NLnetLabs Unbound <http://unbound.net/index.html>`_ (BSD licensed).
-The original test case format is described in the `Doxygen documentation <unbound-replay>`_.
+The original test case format is described in the `Doxygen documentation <http://unbound.net/documentation/doxygen/replay_8h.html#a6f204646f02cc4debbaf8a9b3fdb59a7>`_.

 .. _cwrap: https://cwrap.org/
 .. _`dnspython`: http://www.dnspython.org/